Bruins edge Devils in shootout

 The Devils spent the third period pressuring the Bruins, and it paid off when Gibbons redirected Damon Severson’s shot at 15:16 to force overtime.

+“We talked about (how to) close games,” Bergeron said.
+“It took us way longer than we wanted but we found a way and we need more of that.”

-McAvoy snapped a quick shot in the 11th round of the shootout, after New Jersey’s Taylor Hall and Boston’s Pastrnak scored in the first and second rounds, respectively.
+McAvoy snapped a quick backhander in the 11th round of the shootout, after New Jersey’s Taylor Hall and Boston’s Pastrnak scored in the first and second rounds, respectively.

+“When you get that deep into a shootout it’s a bit of a crapshoot,” Schneider said.
+“Unfortunately they came out on top.”

 NOTES: Boston C Ryan Spooner played for the first time after sustaining a torn right adductor against the expansion Vegas Golden Knights on Oct.
 15. Even with the addition of Spooner, the Bruins were short-handed as LW Anders Bjork (undisclosed), LW Brad Marchand (upper-body injury), RW David Backes (colon surgery) and D Adam McQuaid (broken right fibula) did not dress.
 Boston also scratched LW Matt Beleskey, D Torey Krug and D Paul Postma. ...
 New Jersey placed RW Kyle Palmieri on injured reserve retroactive to Nov.
 20 with a broken right foot.
 The team announced he is expected to miss four to six weeks. ...
 New Jersey scratched D Dalton Prout and RW Stefan Noesen. ...
 New Jersey’s game Friday against Vancouver will dovetail with the shared NHL and NHLPA program Hockey Fights Cancer.
 Devils C Brian Boyle announced during training camp he had been diagnosed with leukemia.
 Boyle has a goal and an assist for two points in the 10 games this season.